Jumping

 Kama Godek, 5* FEI Grand Prix jumper rider, holds the USHJA Trainer Certification and German Trainers Certification.
 She coaches the rider in the next step of riding the bending line, which is at canter.
 The quality of canter and straightness of the horse is more important than the number of stri...

-Kama Godek, 5* FEI Grand Prix jumper rider, holds the USHJA Trainer Certification and German Trainers Certification.
-She coaches a rider through a more difficult version of the four-stride cavalletti exercise where the rider does four-stride lines with narrow boxes.
-This really requires the horse...
+Grand prix jumper rider Kama Godek coaches a rider through a more difficult version of the four-stride cavalletti exercise where the rider does four-stride lines with narrow boxes.
+This really requires the horse to be between the rider’s hand and leg, and by doing it on a circle, the exercise is ...